 The problem is that we are attempting to serve God with the fruits of the flesh just as Cain did (Genesis 4).
 Failure at the altar of God always causes failure in the field.
 Service that glorifies God comes from a humble, contrite, worshipping heart that knows that the best one can do outside of that is as filthy rags in God’s sight.
 It does no good to make vows and attempt to use will power to please God.
 His grace will never inhabit that and so when we do it that way we are on our own.
 We will eventually fail.
 There is only one way to stop this cycle of futility.
 It begins by drawing near unto God by faith in devotion, submission, and yes, fear (Philippians 2:12).
 When we do this, what does God do?
 He draws near unto us (James 4:8).
 When He does this, what do we always do?

-6 But He gives a greater grace.
-Therefore it says, “ God is opposed to the proud, but gives grace to the humble.”
-7 Submit therefore to God.
+7 Be subject therefore to God.
 Resist the devil and he will flee from you.
 8 Draw near to God and He will draw near to you.
-Cleanse your hands, you sinners; and purify your hearts, you double- minded.
-9 Be miserable and mourn and weep; let your laughter be turned into mourning and your joy to gloom.
+Cleanse your hands, you sinners, and purify your hearts, you double-minded.
+9 Be miserable and mourn and cry.
+Let your laughter be turned into mourning and your joy to gloom.
 10 Humble yourselves in the presence of the Lord, and He will exalt you.
-(James 4:6-10 NASB)
+James 4:7-10 (LSB)

 Yes, that’s right, we confess and repent of our sins.
 We come to the throne of Grace and we will then walk away to serve God in submission and humility.
 Forget the vows and the will power.
 Instead, submit yourself to God in humility and worship and you will not commit that sin that clings so close and you will serve God in those areas that seem so hard when you try to do it in your own abilities.